 Experts offer advice about keeping others safe without giving up everything

-But it's still confusing to figure out which activities are OK, and which ones aren't, especially since different experts and authorities in different places are giving different advice, and it seems to change by the day.
+But it's still confusing to figure out which activities are OK, and which aren't, especially since different experts and authorities in different places are giving different advice, and it seems to change by the day.

 Here's what you need to know.

-Social distancing involves:
+Physical distancing involves:

 - Interacting with as few people as possible.
 Typically, that means avoiding all people you don't live with, including family members and significant others.

 The province of Manitoba also recommends minimizing any contact with others that's more than 10 minutes in public.